Toll seen rising after Indonesian quake, tsunami kills hundreds

 Hundreds had gathered for a festival on the city’s beach when the wall of water smashed onshore at dusk on Friday, sweeping many to their deaths and destroying anything in its path.
 Indonesian President Joko Widodo was scheduled to visit evacuation centers in the city on Sunday.

-The Head of the National Disaster Management Agency (BNPB), Willem Rampangilei, told reporters in Sulawesi late on Saturday that the death toll from Palu had reached 420 people, according to news website Kompas.
+The Head of the National Disaster Management Agency (BNPB), Willem Rampangilei, told reporters in Sulawesi late on Saturday the death toll from Palu had reached 420 people, according to news website Kompas.

 “It’s estimated that 10,000 refugees are scattered in 50 points in Palu city,” he was quoted by Kompas as saying.
 “We are having difficulty deploying heavy equipment to find victims under the rubble of buildings because many of the roads leading to Palu city are damaged.”